nwdigitalradio/n7nix/DRAWS_CONFIG.md

 ###### Download the image file

 * [Go to the download site](http://nwdig.net/downloads/) to find the current filename of the image
+  * You can get the image using the following or just click on the filename using your browser.
 ```bash
 wget http://nwdig.net/downloads/<draws_download_file_name>
 ```